 “The project showed the traders that we can approach authorities with our issues with confidence through working together and have all the information we refer to documented.
 We have gained a sense of confidence in how to present issues in future… We have seen the difference it makes now that we collaborate as the street committees and informal traders around Durban.”

 As part of this process and to communicate the outcomes to the wider community a series of newsletters has also been produced, which are based on what was discussed in the meetings, as well as current events in Warwick.
-The newsletters, available in English and isiZulu, were printed and distributed to traders.
-The newsletters will be made available on the AeT website.
+The newsletters, available in English and isiZulu, are printed and distributed to traders.